About the Instructor/Program Director

 Grainy photographic evidence that Mr. Abrams actually had a real Hollywood career.

 Mr. Abrams is tickled by the fact that an Early Edition convention was held in Chicago in October, 2001.
-Mr Abrams attended and renewed his acquaintance with some of the stars of the show.
-(There's going to be a third convention in Spring, 2004-- he hopes to attend.)
+Mr. Abrams attended and renewed his acquaintance with some of the stars of the show.

 Some internet graphics in response to the September 11 attacks that Mr. Abrams finds fascinating.